 What’s best for you depends on your preferences, the time of year, your health, and your constitution.
-If you’re a little confused about what to put (or whether to put ANYTHING) in your belly first thing in the morning, here are FOUR good-to-know things to help you find what's best for you.
+If you’re confused about what to put (or whether to put ANYTHING) in your belly first thing in the morning, here are three bites of wisdom from Chinese medicine to help you out.

-This time of year, I love a good breakfast soup.
+At this time of year, my favorite way to do this is a breakfast soup.
 It’s pretty easy.
 I put some leftover yummy stuff in a pot.
-Whatever I find in my snapwares in the fridge: my latest veggie medley, some roasted sweet potatoes, a ground turkey mash.
-Then I pour some broth over it.
-Often it's a rich bone broth I made myself, and sometimes it's packaged stock.
-I warm it up, and I savor it.
+(Whatever I find in my Snapwares: my latest veggie medley, some roasted sweet potatoes, a ground turkey hash.)
+Then I pour broth over it.
+Packaged stock works, or, when I’ve got it, bone broth I slow-cooked the weekend before.
+I warm it all up, and I savor it.

 2. It's good to eat warm.
 Or, at least, eat not-cold.

-In the Chinese Medicinal understanding of the body, our digestive system is a bit like a soup pot itself, warming and softening everything up so that we can break it down and absorb what we need.
+In the Chinese Medical understanding of the body, our digestive system is like a soup pot itself, warming and softening everything up so that we can break it down and absorb what we need.

 We’re not supposed to cool the soup pot down with cold food or drinks.
 (This is why your acupuncturist friends always ask for “water with no ice” when you eat out.)

 In addition to the physical temperature of your food, there’s the “thermal nature” of your food.
-That’s the effect it has on your metabolism, and the temperature of your own body.
+That’s the effect it has on your metabolism.
 You’ve probably felt it: ginger is warming, mint is cooling.
-Onions warm, cucumbers cool.
+Onions warm us, cucumbers cool us down.

-Fruit tends to be cooling, as do most green veggies (especially from the sea; think spirulina powder in your smoothie).
-I often have a smoothie for breakfast.
-I either let it come to room temperature before I drink it, or even gently warm it up.
-You can also warm up its thermal nature and make it easier to digest by throwing in some cinnamon or ginger.
+Fruit tends to be cooling, as do most green veggies.
+If I choose a smoothie to get my complete meal at breakfast (starring fruit, with powdered greens, acerola cherry, and collagen protein blened in), I let it come to room temperature before I drink it, or even gently warm it up.
+You can also warm up a smoothie’s thermal nature by sprinkling in some cinnamon or ginger.

 There is nothing wrong with a piece of buttered toast, scrambled eggs, yogurt, and a cup of coffee with cream – as long as there's nothing wrong with them FOR YOU.

-I know this might not be what you want to hear, but it has to be said: most people I work with do have a problem with at least one of those items.
-Some people have a problem with all of them.
+I know this might not be welcome news, but it's the truth: most people I work with feel less well when they eat at least one of those items.
+Some people feel worse when they eat any of them.

-Now, there are indeed those rare people who experience no change in symptoms or inflammation levels when they eat all the gluten, dairy, eggs, corn, soy, etc. that they want.
+Now, there are those rare people who don’t notice any change in their symptoms or inflammation levels when they eat all the gluten, dairy, eggs, corn, soy, etc. that they want.
 If that’s you, you’re fortunate!
-Those are nutritious foods.
+Those are all nutritious foods.
 Carry on.
 Enjoy your breakfast.

-But if you’re struggling with any health issues or looking to optimize your health and resilience, I encourage you to try a cleanse/elimination diet for a few weeks.
-You'll probably be amazed by how different you feel.
+But if you’re struggling with any health issues or looking to optimize your health and resilience, you can consider following a cleansing, anti-inflammatory elimination diet for a few weeks.
+You might be amazed by how different you feel.
 When you systematically reintroduce the commonly triggering foods (like gluten, dairy, and eggs), you can identify which ones bring you trouble, and keep them off your plate.

-2. Eat or drink it at room temperature or warmer.
+2. Eat or drink your breakfast at room temperature or warmer.

-4. Keep any triggering foods off your plate, and fill it up with the things that nourish you best.
+3. Keep any triggering foods off your plate.
+Fill it up with the things that nourish you best.